pikasTech/pikadoc-en/docs/source/Pika 派开发板快速上手.md

 ![](assets/200618_b8f264a8_5521445.png)

 Select the COM port, then select the baud rate as 115200, and then click to open the serial port.
 At this time, it is connected to the Pika Pie.
 Simply send a Pthon script file to download the Python program to Pika Pie.
-To verify that the download was successful, we use the sample Python scripts in the PikaScript source repository.
+To verify that the download was successful, we use the sample Python scripts in the PikaPython source repository.

-We enter the code repository of PikaScript
+We enter the code repository of PikaPython

 [https://github.com/pikastech/pikascript](https://github.com/pikastech/pikascript)